Learning about sociology and anthropology doesn’t have to stop in the classroom or in the field.

 Anthropology Honor Society

-The national organization recognizes superiority, providing incentive for exceptional performance by granting certificates of accomplishment.
+The national organization recognizes superiority, providing incentives for exceptional performance by granting certificates of accomplishment.
 Lambda Alpha also offers an annual scholarship of $5,000 to a deserving graduating senior from a chartered department majoring in anthropology.
 In addition, a graduate research grant is designed to encourage overseas thesis research.
 The award can range from $2,000 to $6,000.

 Lambda Alpha also publishes the Lambda Alpha Journal, which reserves half of its

 space for student publications that have passed a peer review process.
-This provides
+This provides an excellent opportunity for students to have their work published nationally.

 Requirements